-With winter on our doorstep, and humidity circling our heads, it’s important to make sure we’re taking the proper steps to ensure our hair is hydrated, shiny, and free of static.
+With winter on our doorstep, and humidity circling our heads, it’s essential to make sure we’re taking the proper steps to ensure our hair is hydrated, shiny, and free of static.
 So whether you’re shopping for winter hair products or just need some advice on beating those dreaded dry, static-y strands, keep reading for expert winter hair care tips.

 A good serum will offer protection against heat, extreme cold, UV rays, and humidity.
-The Iles Formula Serum protects the hair from all four without weighing down the hair.
+The Kérastase Serum protects the hair from all four without weighing down the hair.
 Simply apply a pea-sized amount to sectioned-off wet hair before blow-drying.
 Your hair will feel and look thicker!
 You can also apply a small amount to dry hair to smooth frizz.

 Want to know a surprising way to fight dry hair in the winter?
 Use a humidifier.
 Indoor heating causes the air in your home to become very dry, pulling moisture out of your hair.
 Humidifiers help rehydrate the air to keep your locks looking lustrous.
 During the colder months, indoor heating tends to zap a lot of moisture out and dry the hair out, sometimes leaving a dry, flaky scalp.
 Opt for an overnight hair mask and sleep with the humidifier on for an extra hydration boost.

 All brushes are not created equal.
-And if you’re experiencing thinning hair, there are definitely certain brushes you should be using (and avoiding!) in order to keep your hair looking full, shiny, and healthy.
+And if you’re experiencing thinning hair, there are certain brushes you should be using (and avoiding!) to keep your hair looking full, shiny, and healthy.
 Keep reading to learn what to look for in your perfect hairbrush, along with the best hairbrushes for thinning hair.